open-gitops/documents/README.md

 Note the difference between pre-releases and full releases, defined by the [Semantic Versioning](https://semver.org/) scheme followed by this repo.
 See [open milestones](https://github.com/open-gitops/documents/milestones) for planned future releases.

+Please find translations of the principles as well as the glossary in the [i18n](./i18n/) folder.

 ## About OpenGitOps

 OpenGitOps is a [CNCF Sandbox project](https://www.cncf.io/sandbox-projects/) for lasting programs, documents and code from the [GitOps Working Group](https://github.com/gitops-working-group/gitops-working-group).